The Hive (2008 film)

 The Hive is an American 2008 science fiction made-for-television film set in Thailand, directed by Peter Manus and written by T. S. Cook.
 Starring Tom Wopat, Kal Weber and Mark Ramsey, the film follows a group of scientists who must stop a swarm of man-eating ants feeding on the population, but eventually discover that something was controlling the ants.
-It is the 8th film of the Maneater Series, it premiered on the Syfy channel on February 17, 2008.
+It is the eighth film in the Maneater film series, it premiered on the Syfy channel on February 17, 2008.
 The film was released to DVD on August 5, 2008.

 Plot

 A large swarm of ants arrives on Earth one night, terrorizing many cities and towns.
 A group of scientists must work together to stop the ants before it is too late.